worldveil/dejavu/README.md

 ###########
 # Fingerprint files of extension mp3 in the ./mp3 folder
-python dejavu.py fingerprint ./mp3/ mp3
+python dejavu.py --fingerprint ./mp3/ mp3

 ##########
 # Run a test suite on the ./mp3 folder by extracting 1, 2, 3, 4, and 5